flimedime0/discord-lm/README.md

 The bot uses OpenAI's `o3` model by default.
 Parameters for this model are configured in `DEFAULT_O3_PARAMS` within `bot.py`.
 When the bot is running, mention it with a question (e.g. `@YourBot what is 2+2?`) and it will reply.
-- The bot can now search the web via DuckDuckGo.
+- The bot can search the web via Google Custom Search.
 To force a web search, start your question with `search the internet` followed by the query.

 ## GitHub Codespaces Quick Start